ianxm/tracker/doc/readme.txt

 values.  that's the default, but tracker can also provide counts of
 occurrences:

-  > tracker log drankbeer -week -count
+  > tracker log watchedtv -week -count
   duration: 17 days from 2012-02-10 to 2012-02-26
     2012-02-05: 2
     2012-02-12: 3